-In year 10, students cover the following topics areas:
+In year 11, students cover the following topics areas:

 - 1. Online and offline safety.

 - 2. Mental Health.

+- 3. Physical Health as an adult.

-- 3. Relationship and Sex Education.
+- 4. Relationship and Sex Education.

-- 4. Equality and Diversity and our community.

-- 5. Global Active Citizenship (including the MUNGA project)

-- 6. Life Beyond School/study skills.
+- 5. Life Beyond School and Careers.

 We continually review and update our PSHCE provision, ensuring that it is both proactive and reactive, so students are able to make informed life choices, using up to date information, when matters arise.
 As well as this, we work closely with our pastoral teams to adapt to changing student needs.
 This gives students the chance to gain relevant knowledge and creates opportunities for discussion, at key times in their education journey.